 House Appropriations Committee

 In 2015, Congressman Ruppersberger resumed his post on the powerful House Appropriations Committee, which is responsible for writing the laws that fund the federal government's many responsibilities.
-Congressman Ruppersberger serves on both the Defense and the State, Foreign Operations, and Related Programs subcommittees.
+Congressman Ruppersberger serves on the Defense, Legislative Branch and the Homeland Security subcommittees.
+The Appropriations Committee is responsible for allocating hundreds of billions of federal dollars each year.

-These assignments are ideal match-ups for the Second District, which is home to Fort Meade, Aberdeen Proving Ground, the Coast Guard Yard at Curtis Bay, NSA, the Federal Cyber Command and many intelligence and defense agencies and contractors that employ hundreds of thousands of Marylanders.
-Congressman Ruppersberger's district is the cybersecurity capital of the world.
+These assignments are ideal match-ups for the Second District, which is home to Fort Meade, Aberdeen Proving Ground, NSA, the U.S. Cyber Command and many intelligence and defense agencies and contractors that employ hundreds of thousands of Marylanders.
+Congressman Ruppersberger considers his district the cybersecurity capital of the world.

 On the Committee, Congressman Ruppersberger is focused on supporting services and investments critical to American families, defeating divisive ideological policy riders and preventing another government shutdown.
 In a difficult economy, Congressman Ruppersberger believes we have to do more with less, and thinks that job creation, rebuilding our nation's infrastructure, education and keeping our nation safe and secure should be our top funding priorities.